-- The operating system as an interface for developing and running applications.
-From this point of view we consider the basic abstractions provided by the operating system (processes, memory, files and input / output) and the services related to them. - The operating system as a control system that manages the use of computer resources and relies on the hardware (hardware) to ensure the proper functioning of the system. - The OS as a program.
-Therefore it also takes into account aspects such as its internal structure, and the data structures and algorithms used to perform their functions.
+• The operating system as an interface for developing and running applications.
+From this point of view we consider the basic abstractions provided by the operating system (processes, memory, files and input / output) and the services related to them.

+• The operating system as a control system that manages the use of computer resources and relies on the hardware (hardware) to ensure the proper functioning of the system.